Battle of Ongal: Battle

 The Bulgars had built wooden ramparts in the swampy area near the Peuce Island.
 The marshes forced the Byzantines to attack from a weakened position and in smaller groups, which reduced the strength of their attack.
 With continuing attacks from the ramparts, the Bulgar defense eventually forced the Byzantines into a rout, followed up by the Bulgar cavalry.
 Many of the Byzantine soldiers perished.
-According to popular belief, the emperor had leg pain and went to Mesembria to seek treatment.
+According to popular belief, the emperor had leg pain and went to Aquae Calidae to seek treatment.
 The troops thought that he fled the battlefield and in turn began fleeing.
 When the Bulgars realised what was happening, they attacked and defeated their discouraged enemy.

 Aftermath

 After the victory, the Bulgars advanced south and seized the lands to the north of Stara Planina.
 In 681 they invaded Thrace defeating the Byzantines again.
 Constantine IV found himself in a dead-lock and asked for peace.

 Significance

-This battle was a significant moment in European history, as it led to the creation of a powerful state, which was to become a European medieval great power in the 9th and 10th century along with the Byzantine and Frankish Empires.
+This battle was a significant moment in European history, as it led to the creation of a powerful state, which was to become a European medieval great power in the 9th and 10th centuries along with the Byzantine and Frankish Empires.
 It became a cultural and spiritual centre of South Slavic Europe through most of the Middle Ages.